Behavioral Therapy Models

 Examples of Behavioral Therapy Models

-Community Health Center in Butte, Montana, has provided training in motivational interviewing
+Center in Butte, Montana, has provided training in motivational interviewing for

-Recovery Centers, serving the counties located in Michigan's Upper Peninsula, offers a
+Centers, serving the counties located in Michigan's Upper Peninsula, offers a variety

-variety of outpatient services for alcohol use disorder and other SUDs.
-The centers provide SUD
+of outpatient services for alcohol use disorder and other SUDs.
+The centers provide SUD assessment and

-- Appalachian State University has conducted a study
+Appalachian State University has conducted a study in rural

-North Carolina on implementing the Matrix Model in rural communities.
-Preliminary findings have
+western North Carolina on implementing the Matrix Model in rural communities.
+Preliminary findings

 abstinence from stimulants.